mmomtchev/exprtk.js/README.md

 All arrays must match the internal data type.

+If target is specified, it will write the data into a preallocated array.
+This can be used when multiple operations are chained to avoid reallocating a new array at every step.
+Otherwise it will return a new array.

 ### Parameters

+*   `target` **TypedArray\<T>?** array in which the data is to be written
 *   `array` **TypedArray\<T>** for the expression to be iterated over
 *   `iterator` **string** variable name
 *   `arguments` **...(Array<(number | TypedArray\<T>)> | Record\<string, (number | TypedArray\<T>)>)** of the function, iterator removed